peteroupc/peteroupc.github.io/randomfunc.md

              end
         END METHOD

-If both a PDF and a uniform random variable 0 or greater and 1 or less are given, then one of the following techniques can be used to generate a random number that follows that distribution:
+If both **a PDF and a uniform random variable in the interval [0, 1)** are given, then one of the following techniques can be used to generate a random number that follows that distribution:

-1. Do the same process as method 1, given earlier, but divide the densities in the `weights` list by the sum of all densities before calling `ContinuousWeightedChoice`.  **OR**
+1. Do the same process as method 1, given earlier, but divide the weights in the `weights` list by the sum of all weights before calling `ContinuousWeightedChoice`.  **OR**
-2. Call `ICDF(randomVariable)`, where `randomVariable` is the uniform random variable and `ICDF(X)` is the distribution's _inverse cumulative distribution function_ (see method 2, given earlier).
+2. Call `ICDF(randomVariable)`, where `randomVariable` is the uniform random variable and `ICDF(X)` is the distribution's inverse CDF (see method 2, given earlier).

+If both **a CDF and a uniform random variable in the interval [0, 1)** are given, then the following technique can be used to generate a random number that follows that distribution:

+-  Call `ICDF(randomVariable)`, where `randomVariable` is the uniform random variable and `ICDF(X)` is the distribution's inverse CDF (see method 2, given earlier).

+**Note:** Further details on inverse transform sampling or on how to find integrals or inverses, as well as lists of PDFs and CDFs, are outside the scope of this page.

 <a id=Generating_a_Random_Latitude_and_Longitude></a>
 ### Generating a Random Latitude and Longitude